Sumboard

 How to Structure Your Markup Without Pricing Yourself Out

 Here's why that's usually wrong for analytics: Unlike white-label marketing automation or project management, analytics requires significant configuration before clients can deploy it.
-You're not just reselling software—you're architecting data models, building initial dashboards, and establishing the foundation.
+You're not just reselling software.
+You're architecting data models, building initial dashboards, and establishing the foundation.

 That upfront work deserves compensation beyond the monthly markup.
 The agencies we've seen succeed treat analytics pricing in two phases: